catdacoder/Practice/README.md

 # Practice
-This is my first repo and I'll be using this to follow tut from freecodecamp.org on youtube
+This is my first repo and I'll be using this to follow tut from freecodecamp.org on youtube.